Dependency inversion principle: Model–view–controller

 UI and ApplicationLayer packages contain mainly concrete classes.
 Controllers contains abstracts/interface types.
 UI has an instance of ICustomerHandler.
 All packages are physically separated.
 In the ApplicationLayer there is a concrete implementation of CustomerHandler that Page class will use.
 Instances of the ICustomerHandler interface are created dynamically by a Factory (possibly in the same Controllers package).
 Concrete types Page and CustomerHandler depend on ICustomerHandler, not on each other.

 Since the UI doesn't reference the ApplicationLayer or any other concrete package implementing ICustomerHandler, the concrete implementation of CustomerHandler can be replaced without changing the UI class.
 Also, the Page class implements interface IPageViewer which could be passed as an argument to ICustomerHandler methods, allowing the concrete implementation of CustomerHandler to communicate with UI without a concrete dependency.
 Again, both are linked by interfaces.

 Related patterns

 Applying the dependency inversion principle can also be seen as an example of the adapter pattern.
 That is, the high-level class defines its own adapter interface which is the abstraction on which the other high-level classes depend.
 The adapted implementation also depends necessarily on the same adapter interface abstraction, while it can be implemented by using code from within its own low-level module.
 The high-level module does not depend on the low-level module, since it only uses the low-level functionality indirectly through the adapter interface by invoking polymorphic methods to the interface which are implemented by the adapted implementation and its low-level module.

 Various patterns such as Plugin, Service Locator, or Dependency injection are employed to facilitate the run-time provisioning of the chosen low-level component implementation to the high-level component.

+Implementation

+This is an example of tightly-coupled classes (in Java: